5th January 2021- Due to the national lockdown you will find your child’s remote learning tasks on class dojo portfolio section.

 Happy New Year and welcome back to Year 1!

 I hope that you have all enjoyed your Christmas and are ready for the next step in your learning.

 Our topic is ‘The UK and Far Away’.
 We will be focusing on the 4 countries of the UK and also studying places further afield.

 As always, if you have any questions, queries, concerns or comments, please feel free to speak to me when I collect or bring out the children.

-Maths We will be focusing initially on 2D and 3D shapes and consolidating our existing knowledge.
+Maths: We will be focusing initially on 2D and 3D shapes and consolidating our existing knowledge.
 Over the course of the Spring term, we will also be working on our addition and subtraction skills, embedding our existing understanding from the Autumn term.
 We will also be continuing to work on our place value knowledge, focusing on numbers to 50, including counting in multiples of 2s, 5s and 10s.
 In the measurement aspect of maths, we will be learning about height and length and also weight and volume.
-Linking with our Space topic, we will be creating jet packs to develop our understanding of capacity and volume and also racing rockets and measuring the distances traveled.

-Science During the Spring term, we will be focusing on different materials and their properties.
+Science: During the Spring term, we will be focusing on different materials and their properties.
 We will be classifying objects and materials and aim to identify the different materials objects are made from.
-There will be a school ‘Science Week’ where the children will have the opportunity to complete a range of different experiments and activities.

 English, Phonics, Maths and Spelling homework will be given out each Friday.
 It is also expected that children complete 5 minutes worth of spelling practice every day, as well as daily reading.